TRCloud/XiaoCrystalWar/docs/README.md

 ### Copyright

-This project was made by TRCloud Studio & XiaoNetwork
+This project was made by TRCloud Studio & XiaoNetwork Projects